APPLY ONLINE AT CITY OF WACO JOBS

-Responsibilities – Supervision and/or Leadership Exercised:
+Responsibilities – Supervisor and/or Leadership Exercised:

 Must possess required knowledge, skills, abilities, and experience and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed.

-City of Austin is committed to compliance with the Americans with Disabilities Act.
+The City of Austin is committed to compliance with the Americans with Disabilities Act.
 If you require reasonable accommodation during the application process or have a question regarding an essential job function, please call (512) 974-3210 or Texas Relay by dialing 7-1-1.

 The City of Austin will not discriminate against any applicant or employee based on race, creed, color, national origin, sex, gender identity, age, religion, veteran status, disability, or sexual orientation.
 In addition, the City will not discriminate in employment decisions on the basis of an individual’s AIDS, AIDS Related Complex, or HIV status; nor will the City discriminate against individuals who are perceived to be at risk of HIV infection, or who associate with individuals who are believed to be at risk.